rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```

 #### Global Moran's I
 The next step in this tutorial is to calculate the Global Moran’s I statistic using the residuals obtained from OLS.
 This is a measure of overall spatial autocorrelation across a given area (Getis and Ord, 1992).
 It assesses the degree of similarity between neighbouring spatial units based on a given variable (Getis and Ord, 1992).
 In this tutorial the Global Moran’s I will be determining if the residuals (differences between the observed and predicted values of fires) from the OLS regression across BC are spatially autocorrelated.
 It is a global scale measurement because we are considering the entirety of BC in assessing spatial autocorrelation.
 To determine Moran's I, we must first choose a spatial weighting matrix.
-In this tutorial we will be using Queen's weight.
+In this tutorial, we will be using Queen's weight.
 A positive Moran’s I value tells us that there is positive spatial autocorrelation which translates into a clustered distribution (Getis and Ord,1992).
 A negative Moran’s I value indicates negative spatial autocorrelation and a dispersed distribution, and a Moran’s I value of exactly 0 means the data is randomly distributed (Getis and Ord, 1992).

 We can mathematically calculate the Global Moran’s I statistic using the following equation: